-If you answered “yes” to these questions, El Centro College’s Cardiac Sonography program (with adult and pediatric tracks) may be for you!
+If you answered “yes” to these questions, El Centro College’s Cardiac Sonography program may be for you!
 This program prepares graduates to work as echocardiographers, who use sound waves to examine the heart and vessels in close cooperation with cardiologists.

 Cardiac Sonography at a Glance

 Looking for a quick overview of the Cardiac Sonography program?
 Take a look at Cardiac Sonography at a Glance for a short summary of what a echocardiology technologist does and the degrees and certificates offered by the colleges of DCCCD.

 Echocardiographers, also called echocardiology technologists or cardiac sonographers, perform cardiovascular examinations to produce images of the heart and great vessels using high-frequency sound waves.
 These examinations are used by doctors to diagnose congenital heart disease, valvular disease, pericardial disease, cardiomyopathy and other cardiovascular problems.
 Echocardiographers typically work in hospitals, clinics and physicians’ offices.

 Intense Program Pays Off With a Great Career

 As a student in the Cardiac Sonography program, you’ll benefit from our outstanding faculty and exemplary clinical rotations, which are recognized both locally and nationally.